javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 {% endcapture %}

 Great!
 Now that we have everything we need, let's hop back over to our SensorData.java class for just a moment and add a method to convert the POJO into its PROTO equivalent.
-Take note that we must consider null safety because some of our PROTO fields can have null values.
+Take note that we must consider null safety because some of our proto's fields can have null values.

 Go ahead and add the following code to the end of the POJO.
-You'll receive a warning that you need to import your generated Java class.
+You'll receive a warning that you need to import your generated Java class and the SQL timestamp method we just defined.
 Make sure you do that!

 {% capture java %}